Cover photo by Lacy Atkins/AP, retrieved from NPR.org. 7-minutes long.

 Calling it “a tragic and complex case,” in a statement Haslam said that Brown “committed, by her own admission, a horrific crime at the age of 16.”

-“Yet, imposing a life sentence on a juvenile that would require her to serve at least 51 years before even being eligible for parole consideration is too harsh,” Haslam said, “especially in light of the extraordinary steps Ms. Brown has taken to rebuild her life.
+“Yet, imposing a life sentence on a juvenile that would require her to serve at least 51 years before even being eligible for parole consideration is too harsh,” Haslam said when she was granted clemency, “especially in light of the extraordinary steps Ms. Brown has taken to rebuild her life.
 Transformation should be accompanied by hope.
 So, I am commuting Ms. Brown’s sentence, subject to certain conditions.”

 According to reports, those conditions include Brown being released on parole—and a promise that she won’t violate any state or federal laws.
-She can leave prison on Aug.
-7 of this year, and Haslam said she’ll need to complete “re-entry programming” to help her reintegrate back into the community.
+Today, she walked out of prison a free woman.

 But wait…have you heard of Cyntoia Brown?

-You may have seen posts circulating around social media about someone named Cyntoia Brown, but you might not know who she is or why her story matters to our movement to end sexual exploitation and educate on the proven harmful effects of pornography.
+But let’s back up.
+Let’s review the facts, in case you don’t know who Cyntoia Brown is or why her story matters to our movement to end sexual exploitation and educate on the proven harmful effects of pornography.

-Brown is serving a life sentence for shooting Nashville man Johnny Mitchell Allen in 2004, who Brown said had solicited her for sex and taken her back to his house.
-She was just 16 years old.
+Brown was serving a life sentence for shooting Nashville man Johnny Mitchell Allen in 2004, who Brown said had solicited her for sex and taken her back to his house.

 According to Brown, after a childhood marked by abuse and drugs, she was raped and forced into prostitution by a pimp named “Kut Throat,” and killed Allen out of what she says was self-defense.
 In court documents, Brown said she thought the man was reaching under the bed for a gun when she shot him with the handgun she kept in her purse.